mkbabb/parse-that/docs/tranches/B/artifacts/pass3/s2-sequence/README.md

 | unknown-head failure | 560.27× | 570.02× | 677.82× | 560.27× |
 | rotating diagnostics-on tail failure | 597.44× | 647.54× | 742.05× | 597.44× |

-The bootstrap file enumerates all `5^5 = 3,125` resamples of the five-process median.
-This establishes the ≥10× lower bound for this exact full-denominator sequence assay only.
-It is not the final full-CSS admission result.
+The bootstrap file enumerates all `5^5 = 3,125` resamples of the historical five-process median.
+It does not establish admission because the timing boundary and semantic denominator were not equal.

 Construction cost was 1.85–2.34× the closure graph and amortized after 17.05–23.33 rotating parses.
 Median retained counters per grammar were 413,337 bytes of closure `heapUsed`, versus 311,323 bytes of candidate `heapUsed` plus 271,056 bytes of candidate `arrayBuffers`.
-The approximate candidate construction footprint therefore remains about 1.41× the closure control.
+That approximate 1.41× ratio applies only to the authored-per-leaf-span control.
+The corrected harness also records an outer-span control; the corrected 753-name observation is about 1.36× authored-span and 2.15× outer-span.

 ## V8 profile